 Performance vs. Comfort

-Finding the right bike for a customer often involves identifying the combination of comfort and performance that fits that customer’s needs.
+Finding the right bike for you involves identifying the combination of comfort and performance that fits your needs.
 Think of it as a scale that ranges in every shade from white to black.
 There are ‘pure’ comfort bikes, and ‘pure’ performance bikes, and in-between lie numerous shades of grey.

 Performance